The Wrong Way to Use Healing Magic: Characters

 A high school student and president of her school's student council, who is transported to another world.
 She has brown hair and green eyes, and has an affinity for thunder magic.
 She maintained an aloof persona and led a restricted life, possibly due to being born into a wealthy family, but now that she is free from that life, she is excited by new experiences.
-She admits to Usato that she prefers this world to Earth and does not want to return, seeing it as a chance to be truly free and herself.
-However, after entering into battle with the Demon Lord's army, she understands the reality of warfare and the possibility that she could be killed.
+She admits to Usato that, she prefers this world to Earth and does not want to return, seeing it as a chance to be truly free and herself.
+But after entering into battle with the Demon Lord's army, she understands the reality of warfare and the possibility that she could be killed.
 As the story progresses, she seems to develop feelings for Usato, and eventually publicly proclaims her feelings in an attempt to refuse a prince's offer of marriage.